 Each of the above types of foods must be pressure canned in order to be safely preserved for long-term food storage and safely consumed months later.
 Many foods can be pressure canned making it worth owning your own pressure canner.

-Below you will find longer lists of foods under each type of food that can be pressure canned.
+Below you will find long lists of foods under each type of food that can be pressure canned.
 See also foods that last a long time without refrigeration.

 Vegetables (home garden or store-bought)

 - Beans or Peas – Shelled, Dried, All Varieties

 - Beans, Baked

 - Beans, Snap and Italian – Pieces, Green and Wax